ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

   When you use an actor with a placement group, always specify ``num_cpus``.

-  By default (with no arguments to ``ray.remote``) Ray actor requires 1 CPU when it is scheduled.
-But after it is created, it occupies 0 CPU.
+  By default (with no arguments to ``ray.remote``), a Ray actor requires 1 CPU when it is scheduled.
+But after it is created, it occupies 0 CPUs.

-  When scheduling an actor without resource requirements and a placement group, the placement group has to be created (since it requires 1 CPU to be scheduled).
+  When scheduling an actor with no resource requirements and a placement group, the placement group gets created (since the actor requires 1 CPU to be scheduled).
-  However, after the actor is created, it doesn't consume the placement group resources.
+  However, after the actor is created, it doesn't consume any placement group resources.

 The actor is scheduled now!
 One bundle can be used by multiple tasks and actors (i.e., the bundle to task (or actor) is a one-to-many relationship).
 In this case, since the actor uses 1 CPU, 1 GPU remains from the bundle.